sethbrasile/PiFire/02-hardware.md

   * [Amazon Link - Mechanical Relay](https://www.amazon.com/JBtek-Channel-Module-Arduino-Raspberry/dp/B00KTEN3TM)
   * [Amazon Link - Solid State Relay Active Low](https://www.amazon.com/DollaTek-Level-Trigger-4-Channel-Module/dp/B07DK6P9CV)
   * [Amazon Link - Solid State Relay Active High](https://www.amazon.com/NOYITO-High-level-Automation-Industrial-Modification/dp/B07BLL4HFD)
 * **Resistors** - (3x) 10k ohm resistors for grill RTD and meat probes resistor divider.
 You may want to consider getting some decent quality tolerance resistors for this given that accuracy is important(+/1 1%).
 I managed to source some pretty accurate dividers.
+It was mentioned on Discord by a user(James Cantrell), that using a smaller resistor value for the Primary RTD input (i.e. 1k) and configuring the profile to match this value might be a really good idea.
+This, in theory will give you higher accuracy on RTD probes which have a smaller resistance than the typical food probes.
 (1x) 330 Ohm resistor for power selector switch.
 (3x) 10k Ohm resistors for optional physical button input, as well as (3x) 1k Ohm resistors.
 * **Micro SD Card** - 4GB or greater is required for Raspberry Pi OS Buster and later.
 * **120V AC to 5VDC Power Supply** - In this particular case it's a 5V5A output which can be connected to the relay as well!
   * [Amazon Link](https://www.amazon.com/gp/product/B07B111B7Y)